 - Verify that inbound HTTPS access is allowed through port 443 at the instance, security group, and network access control list (network ACL) levels.

 To troubleshoot NAT gateway connectivity issues, see Why can't my EC2 instances access the internet using a NAT gateway?

 To troubleshoot internet gateway connectivity issues, see Why can't my EC2 instance connect to the internet using an internet gateway?

-- If you are using a VPC Endpoint to connect to an Amazon Elastic Container Registry (Amazon ECR) Endpoint, then confirm that the security groups for your VPC endpoint allow the ECS Container Instance to use them.
+- If you're using a VPC endpoint to connect to an Amazon ECR endpoint, then check your security groups.
+Confirm that the security groups for your VPC endpoint allow the ECS container instance to use them.

 Your IAM role doesn't have the right permissions to pull images

 Confirm that the instance IAM role associated with the instance profile has permissions to access the Amazon ECR repository.